 Access-Control-Allow-Credentials

-Credentials are cookies, TLS client certificates, or authentication headers containing a username and password.
-By default, these credentials are not sent in cross-origin requests, and doing so can make a site vulnerable to CSRF attacks.
+Credentials include cookies, Transport Layer Security (TLS) client certificates, or authentication headers containing a username and password.
+By default, these credentials are not sent in cross-origin requests, and doing so can make a site vulnerable to Cross-Site Request Forgery (CSRF) attacks.

-A client can ask that credentials should be included in cross-site requests in one of two ways:
+A client can ask for credentials to be included in cross-site requests in several ways:

-• If the request is preflighted, then the preflight request does not include credentials.
-If the server's response to the preflight request sets the Access-Control-Allow-Credentials header to true, then the real request will include credentials: otherwise, the browser reports a network error.
+• For preflighted requests: The preflight request does not include credentials.
+If the server's response to the preflight request sets the Access-Control-Allow-Credentials header to true, then the real request will include credentials; otherwise, the browser reports a network error.

-• If the request is not preflighted, then the request will include credentials, and if the server's response does not set the Access-Control-Allow-Credentials header to true, the browser reports a network error.
+• For non-preflighted requests: The request will include credentials, and if the server's response does not set the Access-Control-Allow-Credentials header to true, the browser reports a network error.

 Header type Response header